 Cherry Cream Cheese Pie is a delightfully easy no-bake pie that is perfect year round for any occasion.
 Kids and adults love it!
-This is a great make-ahead recipe that can keep in the refrigerator for a couple of days before you need it.
+This is a great make-ahead recipe that will keep in the refrigerator for a couple of days before you need it.

 How to Make Cherry Cream Cheese Pie

-The cream cheese filling is so simple, just one brick of cream cheese and one can of sweetened condensed milk, with a little lemon juice and vanilla added.
+The filling for this cherry cream cheese pie recipe is so simple–just one brick of cream cheese and one can of sweetened condensed milk, with a little lemon juice and vanilla added.
 I like to add a tiny bit of almond extract also.
 That’s it!

-It really is that easy!
-And here’s the caveat: if you’re not a fan of canned pie filling, and honestly, this is about the only one I will use, you can definitely make a homemade cherry pie filling.
+Here’s the caveat: if you’re not a fan of canned pie filling, and honestly, this is about the only time I will use it, you can definitely make a homemade cherry pie filling.

 Just hold off putting the fresh fruit on top of the cream cheese until you’re ready to serve.

 Cherry Cream Cheese Pie

 - 1 8- oz. pkg Philadelphia cream cheese (regular), softened

 - 1 14- oz. can sweetened condensed milk

-- 1/3 cup lemon juice
+- ⅓ cup lemon juice

-- 1/2 teaspoon vanilla extract
+- ½ teaspoon vanilla extract

-- 1/2 teaspoon almond extract
+- ½ teaspoon almond extract

 - 1 9- inch prepared graham cracker crust

 - 1 21- oz. can cherry pie filling, chilled

 - Beat cream cheese in large bowl until creamy and no lumps are showing.
 Add sweetened condensed milk, lemon juice, vanilla, and almond extract.
 Beat until smooth and creamy.